 ID RISK DESCRIPTION EFFECT(S) 237 JPB needs an agreement with each city in which catenary will be strung over an existing grade crossing (17 in all) under GO 88 (grade crossings).
 These agreements must be executed subsequent to installing overhead catenary.
 JPB is preparing a response to CPUC while working with the cities.
 Delays in reaching agreement could have impacts on schedule and budget.
 Not completing the grade crossing diagnostics and getting agreement from the cities on the results can result in delays to necessary approvals for the project and revenue service.
 248 3rd party coordination <>Jurisdictions, Utilities, UP, Contractors <>D/B needs to provide timely information to facilitate 3rd party coordination <>Risk is for construction Delays in approvals resulting in project schedule delays and associated costs.
 250 Potential for municipalities to request betterments as part of the electrification project.
 Delay to project schedule in negotiating betterments as part of the construction within municipalities and associated increased cost to the project as no betterments were included in the project budget.
 254 Potential that bridge clearance data are inaccurate and that clearances are not sufficient for installation of catenary.
 Results in additional design and construction to create sufficient clearance.
-259 Work on 25th Avenue Grade Separation Project could delay Balfour construction schedule.
-Increased cost for BBI as catenary construction in this section was anticipated to be constructed under the 25th Avenue Grade Separation Project.
-Potential delays in construction schedule Risk is delay to BBI 266 Verizon poles in conflict with OCS may not be removed in advance of OCS installation.
+266 Verizon poles in conflict with OCS may not be removed in advance of OCS installation.
 Delay in progress of catenary installation resulting in claims and schedule delay 274 JPB as-built drawings and existing infrastructure to be used as basis of final design and construction is not correct Additional cleanup of as-builts after PCEP construction 275 DB fails to verify as-built drawings and existing infrastructure Additional cleanup of as-builts after PCEP construction 278 Failure of D/B contractor and subcontractors and suppliers to meet Buy America requirements Delays while acceptable materials are procured and additional costs for delays and purchase of duplicative equipment.
 282 Failure to maintain dynamic envelope and existing track clearances consistent with requirements.
 Redesign entailing cost and schedule impacts.
 284 Compliance with project labor agreement could result in inefficiencies in staffing of construction.
 Increase in labor costs and less efficient construction resulting in schedule delays.
+290 Delays in agreement and acceptance of initial VVSC requirements database.
+Delay to design acceptance 293 Readiness of 115kV interconnect for temporary power to support testing Delay in testing